 Based on the sponsor support agreements executed in connection with the Facility Agreement and the Loan Agreement relating to the DGD Joint Venture with Valero, the Company has contributed a total of approximately \$111.7 million for the completion of the DGD Facility including the Company's portion of cost overruns and working capital funding.
 As of the date of this report, it is anticipated that substantially all contributions have been made, except for possible additional working capital funding, which is not expected to be material to the Company if it occurs.
-As of December 31, 2016, under the equity method of accounting, the Company has an investment in the DGD Joint Venture of approximately \$270.7 million on the consolidated balance sheet.
+As of December 30, 2017, under the equity method of accounting, the Company has an investment in the DGD Joint Venture of approximately \$273.9 million on the consolidated balance sheet.
 Distribution of earnings to the venture partners is prohibited until certain conditions required under the DGD Joint Venture's Loan Agreement are satisfied, including prepayments of principal by the DGD Joint Venture upon qualifying events.
 In addition, the DGD Joint Venture has no mandatory distributions to its joint venture partners.
-The DGD Joint Venture received \$156.4 million of 2015 calendar year blenders credits from the Internal Revenue Service in April 2016.
-As a result, the DGD Joint Venture made debt payment of approximately \$54.7 million, made dividend distributions to each partner in the amount of \$25.0 million and retained the remaining amount for future capital expenditures and general DGD Joint Venture purposes.
+During the fiscal year ended December 30, 2017, the DGD Joint Venture made dividend distributions to each partner in the amount of \$25.0 million.

-In April 2016, the Company announced the planned expansion of the DGD Facility's annual production capacity from 160 million gallons to 275 million gallons of renewable diesel.
-Final engineering and cost analysis for the project were completed during the third quarter.
+In April 2016, the Company announced the planned expansion of the DGD Facility's annual production capacity from 160 million gallons of renewable diesel to 275 million gallons.
+Final engineering and cost analysis for the project were completed during the third quarter of fiscal 2016.
 The estimated construction costs for the project are \$190 million, which is expected to be funded by DGD Joint Venture cash flow.
 The DGD Joint Venture estimates completion of construction and commissioning of the project in the second quarter of 2018.
-The DGD Joint Venture expects to operate at full capacity throughout the expansion phase, excluding an estimated 15-to-30 days of normal downtime maintenance in 2017 and an estimated 40 days of necessary downtime for final tieins in 2018.
+The DGD Joint Venture expects to operate at full capacity throughout the remainder of the expansion phase, excluding and an estimated 40 days of necessary downtime for final tie-ins in 2018.
 The planned expansion will also include expanded outbound logistics for servicing the many developing low carbon fuel markets around North America and worldwide.
+In November 2017, the Company announced that the DGD Joint Venture was initiating an engineering and construction cost review to analyze an additional expansion of the DGD Facility's annual production capacity to 550 million gallons.
+A final decision on the incremental 275 million gallons of annual production capacity is expected in 2018 and will be dependent on further engineering and cost estimates, as well as the status of government regulations.

 On February 23, 2015, Darling, through its wholly owned subsidiary Darling Green Energy LLC, ("Darling Green") and a third party Diamond Alternative Energy, LLC ("Diamond Alternative" and together with Darling Green, the "DGD Lenders") entered into a revolving loan agreement (the "DGD Loan Agreement") with the DGD Joint Venture Opco.
 The DGD Lenders have committed to make loans available to Opco in the total amount of \$10.0 million with each lender committed to \$5.0 million of the total commitment.
 Any borrowings by Opco under the DGD Loan Agreement are at the applicable annum rate equal to the sum of (a) the LIBO Rate (meaning Reuters BBA Libor Rates Page 3750) on such day plus (b) 2.50%.
-The DGD Loan Agreement matures on December 31, 2017, unless extended by agreement of the parties.
-As of December 31, 2016, no amounts are owed to Darling Green under the DGD Loan Agreement.
+The DGD Loan Agreement matures on December 31, 2018, unless extended by agreement of the parties.
+As of December 30, 2017, no amounts are owed to Darling Green under the DGD Loan Agreement.
 The DGD Joint Venture, together with its joint venture partner, evaluates its capital structure from time to time, including opportunities to refinance the JV Loan.